This post may contain affiliate links.

 - Add the miso paste and tahini and mix everything together.

-- Then add the vegetable broth, tamari and Sriracha and bring to a light boil.
+- Then add the vegetable broth, tamari and Sriracha and lightly heat to warm through.
+Don’t boil on high as this can make the miso paste bitter.

 - Add the ramen noodles and cook for 2-3 minutes until the noodles are soft.